nshe-scs/public-eso-proxy/README.md

 # eSO-hostable containerized FreeRADIUS filtering proxy for SP-only eduroam deployments
 This is a containerized eduroam filtering proxy using FreeRADIUS, pre-configured and tailored for SP-only deployments in the US.
 Host it at an eSO and have a constituent point their APs/controller at this instead of directly at the eduroam national proxies.
-This can also be hosted directly the constituent's own network if they have spare computing power via a tiny PC, SOHO-grade NAS appliance, AP/router combo, etc.
+This can also be hosted directly on the constituent's own network if they have spare computing power via a tiny PC, SOHO-grade NAS appliance, AP/router combo, etc.

 The idea is to enable not-so-fully-featured wireless gear to play nicely with the eduroam-US service even if the AP/controller can't make simple policy decisions like dropping realm-less auth requests, which will always fail when they hit the national proxies.
 Some wireless gear will include information like the AP make/model or physical location (e.g. BldgA-2F-WC) in their RADIUS requests, so we also filter out these common leaky attributes.